English 1130: Academic Writing

 it’s fine to change channels, but the programme is always the same — or it might as well be.
 Whether it’s a film or news or an ad that gets transmitted, the message from all the stations is the same because everything and everybody are part of the same system.
 Even outside the screen, the system invades everything and only leaves space for apparent change.
 (7)

 The ideas of Calvino’s protagonist apply most obviously to media, psychology, politics, and romance, yet they can also be applied philosophically and religiously.
-For instance, he perhaps hints at alternate dimensions, parallel universes, or even the religious notion that there’s a higher plane of existence (as in Augustine’s famous fifth-century City of God):
+For instance, he perhaps hints at alternate dimensions, parallel universes, or even the religious notion that there’s a higher plane of existence (as in Augustine’s famous fifth-century City of God).
+What is he suggesting?

 I’m convinced that there’s a meaning to the events of this world, that there’s a coherent story, justified in all of its series of causes and effects, taking place right now somewhere out there, not out of reach, and that this contains the key to judge and understand everything else.
 (3B)